eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 identification and authentication at LoA high, by requesting and verifying User attributes from the PID in the Wallet Unit.

-The terms and conditions of these services are for each QEEA Provider to determine, beyond what is specified in the [European Digital Identity Regulation].
+The terms and conditions of these services are for each QEAA Provider to determine, beyond what is specified in the [European Digital Identity Regulation].

 ### 3.7 EAA issued by or on behalf of a public sector body responsible for an authentic source (PuB-EAA) Providers